310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora %}
-Ahhh--!
+Ahhh—!
 Just watching you carry him is making me nervous…!
 He might fall and get hurt!!

 It’d be really bad if that happened, so don’t do anything reckless just to get it done faster!